MatveyNikiforov/MatveyNikiforov/README.md

 I'm Nikiforov Matvey, I am a community guy who loves math, Python and DS.
 -------------------------------------------------------------------------

-🧐 About I am a Data Science student, I am currently learning this field and working on this page
+🧐 About: I am a Data Science student, I am currently learning this field and working on this page

 * ✉️  You can contact me at [nikiforovmatvey441@gmail.com](mailto:nikiforovmatvey441@gmail.com)